teresahanak/btree-kv-store/README.md

 # btree-kv-store
-An example project illustring B-tree implementation in a key-value store with numeric/non-numeric unique keys with functional and performance tests
+An example project illustring B-tree implementation in a key-value store with numeric/non-numeric unique keys including functional and performance tests